Power BI Dashboards vs. Reports – which one should you use?

 This blog post focuses on what Power BI is best known for: dashboards and reports.
 Both will simplify your life, provide clarity and improve your business decision-making.
-Still, there are some differences in how and when they’re used.
+Still, there are some differences in how and when you should use them.
 To find out what they are, keep reading.

 What is a Power BI dashboard?